 Plant your apricot seedlings in the garden when the danger of frost is past.
-Choose a sunny site with well-drained soil that has a neutral pH -- add lime if a soil test indicates a low pH.
-Plant each seedling in a 3-foot-tall mound if the soil in your garden usually stays wet after it rains.
+Choose a sunny site with well-drained soil that has a neutral pH and add lime if a soil test indicates a low pH.
+Making sure roots and are completely covered, plant each seedling 10 to 20 feet apart to accommodate growth.
+If the area isn't known for good drainage, plant each seedling in a 3-foot-tall mound to avoid root rot.
 For best pollination, plant your apricot seedlings near other varieties of apricots.

 Maintaining Apricot Seedlings